arnowelzel/lightbox-photoswipe/readme.txt

 PhotoSwipe 5 improves the overall performance and compatibility with newer mobile devices like the iPhone 13.
 However, some features are no longer supported by that version:

 1) Updating the browser history when opening the lightbox or navigating through images (this is no longer supported by PhotoSwipe).

 2) Customizing the display of image counter and zoom button (this may be added in future updates).

-3) All desktop and mobile specific options (some options may return in future updates).
+3) All mobile specific options (some options may return in future updates).

 4) Sharing options (some options may return in future updates).